MARK SCHNIEPP, Ph.D.

 Dr. Schniepp is Director of the California Economic Forecast in Santa Barbara.
 The company prepares forecasts and commentary on the regional economies of California.

-He prepares economic analysis and county level forecasts for Caltrans, Kaiser Permanente, and the Southern California Association of Governments.
+He prepares economic analysis and regional forecasts for Caltrans, Kaiser Permanente, Exxon Mobil, and the Southern California Association of Governments.

 Dr. Schniepp develops regional real estate and economic forecast publications and presents the findings at large public conferences in Santa Barbara County, Ventura County, and the Santa Clarita Valley.

-Dr. Schniepp participates with the UCLA Anderson Forecast in the preparation of the annual Orange County Economic Forecast and the San Diego County Economic Forecast, which are held in April of each year.
+Dr. Schniepp participates with the UCLA Anderson Forecast in the preparation of the annual Orange County Economic Forecast and the San Diego County Economic Forecast, which are held in the spring of each year.

 Dr. Schniepp served as senior economist to Kathleen Connell, the California State Controller from 1999 to 2003.